 The environment is displayed on the Environments page.
-If you chose to protect the environment, a shield icon displays next to its name.
-A PA icon also displays.
+If you chose to protect the environment, you see a shield icon next to its name.
+Depending on the type of environment, you also see a PF or PA icon.
 The color of this icon represents the status of the environment.
-A green PA icon indicates that the environment is verified while a red PA icon indicates that the environment isn't verified.
+A green icon indicates that the environment is verified while a red icon indicates that the environment isn't verified.